Monday, February 29, 2016

 Tl/dr: This is a really good album.
 Everything else will be an expansion on that basic opinion.

-Jaded was an alternative rock group fronted by former child star Tina Yothers, who is best known for playing the youngest daughter, Jennifer, on the 1980s sitcom "Family Ties."
+Jaded was an alternative rock group fronted by former child star Tina Yothers, best known for playing the youngest daughter, Jennifer, on the 1980s sitcom "Family Ties."
 For whatever reason, people had problems with her leaving acting and going into rock music.
-She was apparently so harassed by wayward "fans" that she even saved a recording of a harassing phone call and made it a hidden track on this album (it's track #12).
+She was apparently so harassed by wayward "fans" that she even saved a recording of a nasty phone call and made it a hidden track on this album (it's track #12).

 Today, with former child stars all over the place, this controversy seems a bit ridiculous.
 Not only that, but you could consider what Yothers did here as a prototype for what fellow former blonde, female child star Taylor Momsen is doing now with the alternative group she's fronting, the Pretty Reckless.